rayvaldez/actyve/Notes.md

 # • Follow patterns in the Rails Style Guide and the Ruby Style Guide.

 Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.

+# CURRENT STATUS

+ I have just added validation errors to the USER registration and when recording an ACTIVITY.

+ What I will do next is elaborate further on my Scope Method.
+So I will try to include options for a USER to be able to filter out their search queries.

+ What I have left to do is:

+ - Allow a USER to create a new exercise if it doesn't already exist
+ - Include login through Facebook or Github
+ - Refactor code into helpers and partials
+ - DRY up my code
+ - Add some styling to the views

+One thing I would like to ask is that when creating an Activity, a USER would first be taken to the EXERCISE index page.
+This way the activity will already be nested under an EXERCISE.
+Would I need to create an non-nested create route for an activity, which includes maybe a drop down list of EXERCISES?

+I have seen that Jennifer Hansen does this in her Ice Cream Social Walkthrough, but I was just wondering if this was necessary.

+Thanks again for taking the time to look through my notes, if there is anything I have missed out or need to include, please let me know!